Things You Do In The Office That Are Ruining Your Health

 "The urge to clear one's throat can be related to allergies, postnasal drip, acid reflux, or even simple dehydration.
 The act involves the forceful slamming of our vocal cords together.
 Doing this repetitively or habitually can result in vocal cord trauma, inflammation, and hoarseness."

-The Remedy Rx: "Often this can be addressed by simply drinking more water and making a conscious effort to sip water instead of clearing our throats," says Lerner.
+The Rx: "Often this can be addressed by simply drinking more water and making a conscious effort to sip water instead of clearing our throats," says Lerner.

 Forgetting to Drink Water